Fresh controversy brews over Trump’s Arlington National Cemetery visit | KRDO

 (CNN) — Former President Donald Trump’s campaign stirred new controversy this week during a visit to Arlington National Cemetery that was intended to draw attention to the chaotic US withdrawal from Afghanistan in 2021.

 Trump was visiting the cemetery following a wreath laying to honor 13 US military service members who were killed at Kabul airport’s Abbey Gate.
-Monday marked three years since the tragedy.
+The Trump campaign posted a video on TikTok of the former president’s visit, which marked three years since the tragedy.

 In a post on Truth Social, Trump appeared to suggest the incident stemmed from his campaign’s use of photography, sharing a statement from the family members of the fallen soldiers expressing their approval.

-Note: This story has been updated with additional developments and to include a full statement from Trump’s campaign manager.